T-Crypt/Hackintosh-Proxmox/README.md

 # HOW TO FIX HIGH CPU USAGE ON YOUR HACKINTOSH USING PROXMOX

-This is for you how to fix the High CPU Usage issue on your new way hackintosh using our new way with proxmox.
+This is for you to fix the High CPU Usage issue on your new way hackintosh using our new way with proxmox.

 ```bash